vecto-ai/vecto/docs/source/tutorial/metadata.rst

 .. glossary::

+   name
-   name: The (hopefully descriptive) name of the model, such as **LogisticRegression**.
+      The (hopefully descriptive) name of the model, such as **LogisticRegression**. task
-   task: The type of the task that this model is applicable to (e.g. **word_analogy** or **text_classification**).
+      The type of the task that this model is applicable to (e.g. **word_analogy** or **text_classification**). description
-   description: A brief description of the implementation, preferably including its use case (e.g. a sample implementation in a some framework, a standard baseline for some task, a state-of-the-art model.)
+      A brief description of the implementation, preferably including its use case (e.g. a sample implementation in a some framework, a standard baseline for some task, a state-of-the-art model.) author
-   author: The author of the code (for unpublished models).
+      The author of the code (for unpublished models). implementation
-   implementation: The id of the implementation in the Vecto library, in case there are several alternative implementations for the same task.
+      The id of the implementation in the Vecto library, in case there are several alternative implementations for the same task. framework
-   framework: Machine learning library that this implementation uses, such as **scikit-learn**, **Chainer** or **Keras** (if any).
+      Machine learning library that this implementation uses, such as **scikit-learn**, **Chainer** or **Keras** (if any). version
-   version: The version of the implementation, if any.
+      The version of the implementation, if any. date
-   date: The date when the code was published or contributed.
+      The date when the code was published or contributed. source
-   source: If the code is reimplementation of something else, this is the field to indicate it.
+      If the code is reimplementation of something else, this is the field to indicate it. cite
-   cite: The bibtex entry for the paper presenting the code, that should be referenced in subsequent work building on or comparing with this implementation.
+      The bibtex entry for the paper presenting the code, that should be referenced in subsequent work building on or comparing with this implementation.
 It should be bibtex rather than biblatex, as most NLP publishers have not made the switch yet.

 .. code-block:: json